TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/024 View Todos Filtering.md

 So, the second method, `ConstructQuery(...)` is the interesting one.

 It will check each filter argument, check if they are not null, in which case they should be ignore.
-And otherwise include the needed filter arguments in the query parameter string.
+And otherwise include the needed filter argument in the query parameter string.

 Results could for example be: